 See these sustainable grounds practices in action.

 The Ann Arbor campus is now certified as a Bee Campus, reflecting its commitment to pollinator conservation.
 Bee Campus USA certification confers wide recognition as a campus that actively practices pollinator sustainability.
 U-M achieved certification thanks in part to students from a 2020-21 SEAS masters project.
 The “SEAS Bees” group focused on comprehensive pollinator planning and outreach, including installing new pollinator habitat on campus and laying the groundwork for certification.
+Read more in the University Record and Michigan Daily.

 U-M Pollinator Research